 Biography of Patricia Franklin

-Patricia Franklin, is an American artist, singer, songwriter, author, and Nationally Board Certified Special Educator who lives her life believing you should “live each day with positive thought and be inspired to share joy, laughter, excitement, and kindness with the world”.
-She is listed on the Wall of Tolerance at the Civil Rights Memorial Center in Montgomery, Alabama, honoring those leading the way toward tolerance and justice in America.
-Franklin has also represented the United States as an educational specialist in Japan and India as part of the Fulbright Teacher program and the Center for International Understanding, respectively.
-Upon her retirement from public education she was presented The Order of the Long Leaf Pine award by the Governor of North Carolina.
+Honored to be selected, Patricia represented the State of North Carolina as an educational specialist in Japan and later represented Wake County in India as part of the Fulbright Teacher program and the Center for International Understanding, respectively.
+Upon her retirement from public education, she was presented The Order of the Long Leaf Pine award by the Governor of North Carolina.
 The Order of the Long Leaf Pine is presented to individuals who have a proven record of extraordinary service to the state.